willhardy/djdd/README.rst

    - the version hash to be built
    - the build directory (see below for creating the build directory)

-To create a build directory run eg `django-deb-deploy init --dir /path/to/build-dir/ --clone git+http://server.com/git/repository --debian jessie`.
+To create a build directory run eg `sudo django-deb-deploy create --dir /path/to/build-dir/`.
 This will:
    * create a debbootstrap instance in the given directory
-   * install any required packages
    * create the required system users and groups
+   * install schroot configuration to allow normal users to use the bootstrapped debian instance
+   * install any extra required debian packages for building

+Then run `django-deb-deploy init mysoftware --dir /path/to/build-dir/ --clone git+http://server.com/git/repository`.
+This will:
    * clone your source code repository

 Not that the build machine must be the same architecture and use the same debian variant (`jessie` in the example) as the target system.

-To create the required packages run eg `django-deb-deploy build --dir /path/to/build-dir --name mysoftware --variant berlin --version 1a2b3c4d --settings path-to-settings-module`.
+To create the required packages run eg `django-deb-deploy build mysoftware --dir /path/to/build-dir --variant berlin --version 1a2b3c4d --settings path-to-settings-module`.
 This will:
    * Install any required debian packages [1]
    * Run `git fetch` on the repository
    * Checkout the requested version into its place